s-r-e-e-r-a-j/GhostBuilder/README.md

 - Dry run? (y/N):

-    - `Yes` (dry run): the tool only shows what it would do (preview).
+    - `y` (dry run): the tool only shows what it would do (preview).
 No files are created or changed.

-    - `No`: the tool performs the real actions and writes files.
+    - `n`: the tool performs the real actions and writes files.

 You can also sign the APK automatically after building.